Savvythelegend/PGDocs/docs/storage.md

    section that can help Kubernetes match the `PersistentVolume` and enable CloudNativePG to create the needed `PersistentVolumeClaim`.

-!!!
-Warning
+:::warning
-    With static provisioning, it's your responsibility to ensure that Postgres pods can be correctly scheduled by Kubernetes where a pre-provisioned volume exists.
+With static provisioning, it's your responsibility to ensure that Postgres
+    pods can be correctly scheduled by Kubernetes where a pre-provisioned volume exists.
 (The scheduling configuration is based on the affinity rules of your cluster.)
 Make sure you check for any pods stuck in `Pending` after you deploy